arxiv-vanity/engrafo/README.md

 ## Development environment

-In development, you can build an image locally and use a shortcut script to run the image:
+In development, you can build an image locally and use a script to run the image:

     $ script/build
-    $ script/engrafo -o output/ input/main.tex
+    $ script/engrafo -o output/ tests/documents/sample2e.tex

-You can also run a server that allows you to view papers from Arxiv in a browser.
+You can also run a server for developing CSS.
+It renders a file then runs a server that will automatically reload the CSS when you change it.
 Start it by running:

-    $ script/server
+    $ script/server tests/documents/sample2e.tex

-And it will be available at [http://localhost:8010/](http://localhost:8010/).
+And it will be available at [http://localhost:8000/](http://localhost:8000/).

 ## Tests